Laurence Delisle Pellier

 Laurence Delisle Pellier (1904–2004) was a metallurgical engineer who developed techniques for applying electron microscopy to metallurgical problems, researched alloy manufacturing methods for fine instruments and wires, and established a breadth of metallurgical testing procedures throughout her career.

 Pellier was a specialist in physical metallurgy, particularly light and electron microscopy.
 She was a prolific author of technical papers and a US patent holder for the gold plating of surgical needles.
 Her participation as a member of the American Society of Testing Materials (ASTM) subcommittee on electron microstructure of metals generated micrographs of alloys and a multitude of publications about their metallurgical structures.

 In 1962, the Society of Women Engineers (SWE) awarded Pellier their highest award, the Achievement Award.

 Early life and education

-Born in Paris, France in 1904, Laurence Pellier and her husband Christian (Rene) came to the United States in the 1920’s.
+Born in Paris, France in 1904, Laurence Pellier came to the United States in the 1920’s.

 Pellier earned a Bachelor of Science in Chemical Engineering (cum laude) from the College of the City of New York (CCNY) in 1939.
 She went on to obtain a Masters of Science degree in Metallurgy from the Stevens Institute of Technology of New Jersey in 1942.

 While at Stevens Institute, she had her first experiences in metallurgical investigations as a research associate and research fellow for the International Nickel Company.
 For six years, she was engaged in the study and design of alloys by powder metallurgy.
 Pellier continued working toward a Ph.D. in physical metallurgy at Columbia University during her early career.